nununo/pyVela2017/README.md

 About
 -----

-**Candle 2017** is a re-implementation of an interactive art project by Nuno Godinho (https://projects.nunogodinho.com/candle/).
+**Candle 2017** is a re-implementation of an interactive art project by Nuno Godinho (https://projects.nunogodinho.com/candle/), whereby a beautifully framed high quality display shows a candle burning video against a pitch black background.
+Blowing into the display triggers natural candle reactions: the flame flickers more or less depending on the blowing strength and can even be fully blown out with a strong enough blow (and, if so, the base candle burning video is smoothly faded in after a few seconds).

 Originally written in C++ using OpenFrameworks, Nuno never got it to run with acceptable performance on the desired target platform, a Raspberry Pi; it required being driven by a much more powerful and expensive system, like a Mac Mini.